andymckay/blog/_posts/2021-12-04-reporting-a-driver.md

 I went into this knowing that likely nothing would happen.
 But I was dispirited how rarely it would happen.

 It also made me realize how even more ridiculous the "license and register cyclists" argument is.
-We can't even hold drivers of 2 ton people and planet killing machines responsible.
+We can't even hold drivers of 2 ton machines that kill people and the planet responsible.